parklab/bamsnap/docs/input.rst

     $ bamsnap -bamlist ./data/NATRIO_bamlist.txt

-BAM list file includes two columns of bam file path and its title.
-The columns are separated by tab.
+It is possible to provide a single file listing all the input bam files to be used.
+The expected format is a tabular (tab-separated) file.
+The first column is mandatory and must contain the paths to files, the second column is optional and allows to associate labels to files.

 .. code:: bash

-  # example of bamlist file
+  # example of bamlist file with lables
   ./data/NA12878.bam    NA12878 (F)
   ./data/NA12877.bam    NA12877 (M)
   ./data/NA12879.bam    NA12879 (D)

-Or, you can use just one columns (bam file path) without its title.
-In this case, title can be bam file name.

 .. code:: bash